oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

 ## Create the WebAssembly workload

 Let's write a small service that will print random cat facts on the console.
-For this, you could use a free public [API that provides random cat facts](https://catfact.ninja/fact) for this.
+For this, you could use a free public [API that provides random cat facts](https://catfact.ninja/fact).

 Edit `cargo.toml` and add the following dependencies: